 Candidates arriving late will not be allowed in the examination room once the examination has started.

 In the event of fraud or misconduct by a candidate (disturbing the examination procedure, communication or attempt to communicate with other candidates or the outside…), candidates expose themselves to immediate removal from the examination room as well as a ban from taking the test for a period of time that will be determined by the CCI Paris Ile de France.

 An official certificate of results will be delivered to each candidate.
 Each certificate is detailed and personalised.
 For each module, the certificate will show the score obtained, the level of proficiency reached as well as a commentary of the skills in general French.

 The results will be sent 4 to 6 weeks after the exam date by email and postal mail (TEF et eTEF), by email only (TEFAQ et eTEFAQ).

 Academic degrees are not required to take the TEF Canada.
 Candidates may take the test several times, allowing a minimum of 60 days between two exam sessions.

 The TEF Canada is available in two versions:

-- e-TEF Canada: computer-based version of the reading and listening modules; limited number of candidates.
+- e-TEF Canada: computer-based version of the reading, listening and writing modules; limited number of candidates.
 Basic computer skills are required for the e-TEF Canada (use of mouse).

 PLEASE NOTE: the e-TEF Canada is not an online test; it is only available at the location of an exam centre.